 Ryan Wigglesworth has established himself as one of the foremost composer-conductors of his generation.
 He was recently announced as the next Principal Guest Conductor of the Hallé Orchestra, to take effect in September 2015.
-He is currently Composer in Residence at ENO and holds the Daniel R. Lewis Composer Fellowship with the Cleveland Orchestra for the next two seasons.
+He is currently Composer in Residence at ENO and held the Daniel R. Lewis Composer Fellowship with the Cleveland Orchestra for the two seasons 2013/15 and 14/15.
 As a conductor he is much sought after in repertoire ranging from the baroque to the present day.

 Born in Yorkshire, he studied at New College, Oxford and the Guildhall School of Music & Drama.
 Between 2007-9 he was a Lecturer at Cambridge University where he was also a Fellow of Corpus Christi College.